Good morning and welcome!

 Or maybe these poor guys don’t know how babies are made, right?
 You might think they were ridiculous.
 You might even laugh.

 That is what Sarah does.
 Sarah laughs and says to herself, “…“Now that I am withered, am I to have enjoyment—with my husband so old?”
 G-d asks Abraham, “Why did Sarah laugh, saying, ‘Shall I in truth bear a child, old as I am?’
 Is anything too wondrous for the Eternal?”
-Sarah says “I did not laugh,” and then we read the only words in Torah ever spoken directly by Adonai to a woman: “Ah, but you did laugh.”
+Sarah says “I did not laugh,” and then we read the only words in Torah spoken directly to her by G-d: “Ah, but you did laugh.”

 Most commentators argue back and forth: She laughed in bitterness.
 No, she laughed in joy.
 But there is a third possibility that makes sense to me: She laughed because it was funny.